AntonyDavidTroy/OlympusFitness/README.md

    1. As a Returning Visitor, I want to easily find the best way to  get into contact with the gym with any questions they may have.

  - Frequent User Goals.
-   1. As a Frequent User, I want to be able to see updates on the classes timetable and be able to book quickly.
+   1. As a Frequent User, I want to be able to easily access the classes timetable and be able to book quickly.
-   2. As a Frequent User, I want to go onto the social media links and see updates, tips and exercise routines.
+   2. As a Frequent User, I want to go onto the social media links to be able to see updates, tips and exercise routines.

 This website highlights the facilities of the Olympus Fitness gym.
 The hours of operations, pricing and facility highlights are listed as this is what potential clients/members care about the most.
 A Gallery page is presented to help provide with images of the equipment, classes and  the general look of the gym.
 The website is filled with a good deal of information and also has an equiry form where they can ask any additonal questions that they would like to be ask.
 I wanted to make the website look attractive to people of all ages.
 The website has social media links (**Facebook**, **Instagram**, **Twitter** and **Youtube**) so gym members and potential members can follow and preview what possible services this Gym offers and what could be in store in the future for them.